openmhealth/web-visualizations/README.md

 }
 ```

+Additionally, default styles are provided for rendering each measure's plot.

-To override these defaults, edit the default styles, and specify the interface settings in the `options` object passed to `OMHWebVisualization.Chart(...)`.
+To override the defaults, specify the new interface settings and styles in the `options` object passed to `OMHWebVisualization.Chart(...)`.
-If you would like to graph `heart_rate` data with a blue line and no tooltips, for example, you'd use the following settings object to turn off tooltips:
+For example, if you would like to graph `heart_rate` data with a blue line and no tooltips, you'd use the following `options` object:

 ```javascript
 {